anbox-cloud/discourse-docs/clustering.md

 #### GPU slots for application

 Applications can declare how many GPU slots they require.
-This number is set by default when specifying the [Instance Type](https://discourse.ubuntu.com/t/instance-types/17764), but it can be overridden using [resources](https://discourse.ubuntu.com/t/application-manifest/24197).
+This number is set by default when specifying the [instance type](https://discourse.ubuntu.com/t/instance-types/17764), but it can be overridden using [resources](https://discourse.ubuntu.com/t/application-manifest/24197).

 ```bash
 name: android